What is an unconference?

 There are two ways to propose a session: online or in person, the morning of the Unconference.
-Proposing online prior to March 16 is great for two reasons.
-It gives you more room to describe the questions projects that you would like to suggest as a discussion/workshop and it gives other participants a sense of the different sessions that might take place on March 2.
+Proposing online prior to March 7 is great for two reasons.
+It gives you more room to describe the questions or projects that you would like to suggest as a discussion session or a workshop and it gives other participants a sense of the different sessions that might take place on March 7.

-Go to our proposal page and submit your session proposal AND YOU CAN REGISTER ON-SITE..
-It will be added to the Session Proposals page within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of March 2.
+Go to our proposal page to submit your session proposal.
+It will be added to the Session Proposals page on this website within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of March 7.

 How are sessions chosen?